pluggdapps/pagd/README.rst

   - It is possible to create any number of layout either as part of `pagd` tool or as separate package.
-  - although layouts are encouraged to follow the Model-View-Controller concept explained above, it is upto the layout-plugin to define a structure and meaning of layout's source directory-tree.
+  - although layouts are encouraged to follow the Model-View-Controller concept explained above, it is up to the layout-plugin to define a structure and meaning of layout's source directory-tree.

 - everything that needs to get done by pagd is done through ``pagd`` command